wir3z/hubitat/owntracks-hubitat/README.md

 - Select your 'Home' place:
 	- Select the region where 'Home' is for presence detection.
+		- The map will show the current pin location.
 	- If the list is empty select 'Add Regions', above, to create a home location.
 	- When the member is within the region radius, they will be 'present'.
 When they are outside this radius, they will be 'not present'.
-	- Click the link to view the pin on Google Maps to confirm the latitude and longitude is correct.
-Right click on Google Maps to get the lat/lon.

 - Hubitat can retrieve regions from a member's OwnTracks mobile device and merge them into the Hubitat region list.
 	- If member(s) OwnTracks app already has configured regions, select member(s) that you wish to retrieve their regions when they report their location.